 When we fail to place our feet just right (including in the proper alignment relative to the ground), our weight distribution gets thrown off.
 The heels, toes, and arches are not able to properly absorb impact and distribute body weight.
 This can have negative implications for our feet, ankles, knees, back, and so on, all the way up the kinetic chain.
 By contrast, when we’re barefoot or wearing only thin-soled, flexible footwear, our feet and bodies can feel everything about the ground and what’s happening in our lower extremities.
 Footfalls tend to be gentler and more mindful, seeking out the smoothest path over which to move forward, and this can have a huge effect on the well-being of our joints and tissues.

 Also, doing high-impact activities in shoes with no or only minimal cushioning can, in some cases, feel uncomfortable, but this isn’t necessarily a bad thing because it encourages a reassessment of how we’re performing an activity.
 Without shoes, landing on the heel can be painful and may result in larger than necessary collision forces.
 What tends to happen in barefoot people or people who adopt minimalist footwear is that, over time, they will actually develop the ability to move (walk, run, jump, etc.) in a less jarring way.
 Many people who use minimalist footwear or who go barefoot tend to spread their toes before striking the ground, landing first on the lateral (or outside) aspect of the ball of the foot and then rolling across the ball of the foot until the toe-off phase of gait, in which the big toe leaves the ground last.
-This footfall pattern helps reduce impact forces during the landing phase of gait.
+This footfall pattern, which also incorporates a foot strike that occurs more directly beneath the body's center of mass (instead of in front of it), helps reduce impact forces during the landing phase of gait.

 So, interestingly, and perhaps unintuitively, often the best way for us to reduce joint impact is to reduce shoe cushioning.
 That said, this approach does require some time, patience, and care.
 And it tends to work best when our toes are splayed (ideally enabled by Correct Toes) and placed flat on the ground or on a completely flat sole, where each of our toes can bear their fair share of the weight.
 This development also tends to happen naturally; our bodies figure it out based on the strong tactile and proprioceptive feedback they experience in the minimally shod state.